u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 This isn’t just about individual protocols, but a broader, public system of science, where knowledge is shared as it’s built, not only after it’s polished; where collaboration happens across the epistemic confines of labs and disciplines, not just within them; and where the system of scientific invites openness and reuse without compromising credit.

 It’s time to publish the experiment.
 To work in public, and create a new infrastructure where scientists, funders, investors, and innovators can build, share, and evolve ideas together, in the open.
-Like the Bazaar, it may be messy – but it might also be far more powerful than we’ve dared to imagine.
+Like the Bazaar, it may be messy – but I'll bet it's far more powerful than we’ve dared to imagine.

 If you'd like to develop some of these thoughts further, or are working on some of these problems, get in touch at ashish.uppala.93@gmail.com.